 It was a random Friday afternoon.
-The summer was coming to a close and my third year of college was scheduled to begin on the following Monday.
-After two years of community college, I was planning on going to a local four year university with the hopes of playing baseball.
-I had worked hard to get to this point going from a second string player on my high school junior varsity team to a starter on a junior college team that had five players drafted.
-Now I was looking to take my next step as a college athlete from junior college to a four year school.
+The summer was coming to a close, and my third year of college was scheduled to begin the following Monday.
+After two years of community college, I planned to attend a local four-year university to play baseball.
+I had worked hard to get to this point, going from a second-string player on my high school junior varsity team to a starter on a junior college team that had five players drafted.
+Now, I was looking to take my next step as a college athlete from a junior college to a four-year school.

-At this point in my life I didn’t care much for school.
-Baseball was the only reason why I tried to get good grades, or maybe the only reason why I was in college at all.
-It’s all I wanted to do since my junior year of high school.
+At this point in my life, I didn’t care much for school.
+Baseball was the only reason I tried to get good grades, or maybe the only reason I was in college.
+It’s all I have wanted to do since my junior year of high school.
 Baseball was my identity.

-All through junior college I focused on marketing myself to college coaches.
-I made the phone calls, went to the showcase events, and sent dozens if not hundreds of letters to coaches.
-This resulted in a few scholarship offers to smaller schools, but I had made a decision that I wouldn’t settle for anything less than a NCAA Division 1 or 2 school.
+All through junior college, I focused on marketing myself to college coaches.
+I made the phone calls, went to the showcase events, and sent dozens, if not hundreds, of letters to coaches.
+This resulted in a few scholarship offers to smaller schools, but I had decided that I wouldn’t settle for anything less than an NCAA Division 1 or 2 school.

-So there I was, getting ready to walk-on to a local Division 2 program.
-Fall practice would begin in a few weeks and I’d get my shot to compete for a spring scholarship.
+I was getting ready to walk on to a local Division 2 program.
+Fall practice would begin in a few weeks, and I’d get my shot to compete for a spring scholarship.

 Change of Plans

-That Friday before the first day of class I got a phone call.
-It was from a friend on mine who I played ball with in junior college.
+That Friday before the first day of class, I got a phone call.
+It was from a friend I played ball with in junior college.

 “One of our outfielders decided to transfer to another school.
-I let the coach know that you’d be a great addition to the team if you’re still looking for a place to play.”
+I told the coach that you’d be a great addition to the team if you’re still looking for a place to play.”

 He let me know the coach would be calling the next day.
 Honestly, I didn’t think anything would come of it.
 Not that my former teammate wasn’t trustworthy.
 However, I had spent the last two years trying to get the attention of college coaches.
 There’s no way this would work out.

 Sure enough, the coach of this small Division 2 school called me the next day.
-He was an old school coach with a thick southern accent.
-“We want you to come play for us, he said.
+He was an old-school coach with a thick southern accent.
+“We want you to come to play for us, he said.
 And we’ll pay for your school and meals.”

 Some may say this was dumb luck.
 And to be honest, it probably was.
 However, years of sending letters, attending showcases, putting together two pretty decent years on the field in junior college, and getting good grades positioned me for the opportunity when it came up.